gmacario/easy-build/build-yocto-wandboard/README.md

 ## Flashing wandboard image

-From MS Windows, you may use [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/) to burn a uSDHC with the contents image `core-image-sato-wandboard-dual.sdcard` (available under `$PWD/work/build-wandboard-dual/tmp/deploy/images/wandboard-dual`).
+From MS Windows, you may use [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/) to burn a uSDHC with the contents of `core-image-sato-wandboard-dual.sdcard` (available under `$PWD/work/build-wandboard-dual/tmp/deploy/images/wandboard-dual`).

 ## Sample boot log